Error Reporting in Parsing Expression Grammars: Handling Syntax Errors with PEGs

-There is no perfect method to identify which information is the most relevant to report an error.
 According to Ford \cite{ford2002packrat}, using the information of the farthest position that the PEG reached in the input is a heuristic that provides good results.
-PEGs implement top-down parsers and try to recognize the input from left to right, so the position farthest to the right in the input that a PEG reaches during parsing usually is close to the real error \cite{ford2002packrat}.
+PEGs define top-down parsers and try to recognize the input from left to right, so the position farthest to the right in the input that a PEG reaches during parsing usually is close to the real error \cite{ford2002packrat}.
 The same idea for error reporting in top-down parsings with backtracking was also mentioned in Section 16.2 of~\cite{grune2010ptp}.

-Ford used this heuristic to add error reporting to his packrat parsers \cite{ford2002packrat}.
+Ford used this heuristic to add error reporting to his PEG implementation using packrat parsers~\cite{ford2002packrat}.
 A packrat parser generated by Pappy \cite{ford2002pappy}, Ford's PEG parser generator, tracks the farthest position and uses this position to report an error.
-In other words, this heuristic helps packrat parsers to simulate the error reporting technique that is implemented in top-down parsers without backtracking.
+In other words, this heuristic helps packrat parsers to simulate the error reporting technique that is implemented in deterministic parsers.

 Although Ford only has discussed his heuristic in relation to packrat parsers, we can use the farthest position heuristic to add error reporting to any implementation of PEGs that provides semantic actions.
 The idea is to annotate the grammar with semantic actions that track this position.
+While this seems onerous, we just need to add annotations to all the lexical rules to implement error reporting.

-For instance, in Leg \cite{leg}, a PEG parser generator with Yacc-style semantic actions, we can annotate the rule \textit{CmdSeq} as follows:
+For instance, in Leg \cite{leg}, a PEG parser generator with Yacc-style semantic actions, we can annotate the rule for \texttt{SEMICOLON} as follows, where {\tt |} is Leg's ordered choice operator, and following it is a semantic action (in the notation used by Leg):

-A parsing expression of the form $\&p$ is a predicate that succeeds when $p$ succeeds and fails when $p$ fails, without consuming the input.
-The expression $\&p$ is a syntactic sugar for $!!p$.

-The parser defined as above calls the function \texttt{updateffp} when the matching of a semicolon fails.
-The function \texttt{updateffp} is a semantic action that updates the farthest failure position in a global variable if the current parsing position is greater than the position that is stored in this global.
-After the update, the semantic action forces another failure to not interrupt backtracking.
+The function \texttt{updateffp} that the semantic action calls updates the farthest failure position in a global variable if the current parsing position is greater than the position that is stored in this global, then makes the whole action fail so parsing continues as if the original failure had occurred.

-Since this semantic action propagates failures and runs only when a parsing expression fails, we could annotate all terminals and non-terminals in the grammar without changing the behavior of the PEG.
-In practice, we just need to annotate terminals to implement error reporting.